SEO, Location Pages and You: A How-To Guide

 …wherein the {City} is automatically updated to that franchise location.

 That’s a start, but it’s often not enough to make each page truly unique.
 While information from Google is fuzzy, most industry experts believe a page’s content should be 40-60% unique to avoid duplicate content penalties.
-Google (and other search engines) don’t like websites that use the same copy and the same metadata on multiple pages.
+Google and other search engines don’t like websites that use the same copy and the same metadata on multiple pages.

-• Varied page copy (rewriting content)
+• Varying the page copy (rewriting content)

 • Introducing localized keywords naturally into the copy